arkime/arkime/wiseService/README.md

 #### Production

 To start the app for production:
-* Move to the top level Moloch directory
+* Move to the top level Arkime directory
 * run `npm run wise:start`

 This command starts the app.
 It assumes that you are using the config in `/tests/config.test.ini`.
 It also bundles the application files into the `wiseService/vueapp/dist` folder.

 You can also run the app by building then starting the app.
 Like so:
-* Move to the top level Moloch directory
+* Move to the top level Arkime directory
 * run `npm run wise:build`
 * Move to the wiseService directory
 * run `node wiseService.js -c ./absolute/path/to/wise.ini`